The Department of Educational Leadership has a major, minor, and certificate program. Please contact us to find out more about any of these programs.

 Internships are an excellent way to gain experience in your chosen field prior to entering your career.
 It is an opportunity to build relationships, realistic expectations for your career path, and insights into your field of interest.

-EDL’s Civic Summer Fellows Internship gives Education Studies and Community Based Leadership Minor students direct field experience that prepares them for careers in education or related fields.
+EDL’s Civic Summer Fellows Internship gives Community Based Leadership Minor students direct field experience that prepares them for careers in education or related fields.
 Application cycles begin in spring semesters.
 Civic Summer Fellows is an opportunity to enhance civic and social justice knowledge and skills through working in your local or regional community in nonprofits, community-based organizations, or education-related institutions and centers.

 Any students interested in summer or fall internships, please contact the Department of Educational Leadership: